 How Dogs Help Veterans Returning From the Military

-Many veterans come home battling issues with post traumatic stress disorder (PTSD) as a result of their service.
-They may be plagued by bad memories, nightmares, or triggers of a traumatic event.
+Many veterans come home battling issues with post-traumatic stress disorder (PTSD) due to their service.
+Bad memories, nightmares, or triggers of a traumatic event may plague returning veterans.

-This can leave a person feeling scared or helpless.
-A therapy dog can help a veteran experiencing PTSD by providing a calm, soothing presence free of judgement.
+The traumatic events can leave a person feeling scared or helpless.
+A therapy dog can help a veteran experiencing PTSD by providing a calm, soothing presence free of judgment.